TrentO31/Portfolio/README.md

 Purpose/Goal: The objective is to build various classification models, tune them, and find the best one that will help identify failures so that this comapnany's generators could be repaired before failing/breaking to reduce the overall maintenance cost.

-Description: The company “ReneWind” is working on improving the machinery/processes involved in the production of wind energy using machine learning and has collected data of generator failure of wind turbines using sensors.
-They have shared a ciphered version of the data, as the data collected through sensors is confidential (the type of data collected varies with companies).
-Data has 40 predictors, 20000 observations in the training set and 5000 in the test set.

 Tools/Methods Used: Python, Data Visualization, Machine Learning, Supervised Learning, Statstics, Various Classification Algorithms, Pipelines, Pandas, Numpy, Seaborn, Sklearn, XGBoost